-Twenty-one-year-old Paulo Claudio may not have had the flying experience he expected to have by this point, but he keeps a delightfully positive attitude about it all the same.
+Twenty-one-year-old Paulo Claudio may not have had the flying experience he expected to have by this point in his life, but he keeps a delightfully positive attitude about it all the same.

 [Pictured above: Paulo (right) flying with AFSC pilot Jerry Simon.]